What sets Gateway apart from other residential treatment programs?

 Gateway has a flexible length of stay, based on your son’s and family’s progress in treatment.
 Your son’s therapist and the Gateway clinical team, together with you as a parent, determine when your son has progressed to the point where he is prepared for the next step in his life.
-Overall, the average length of stay is between seven to nine months.
+Overall, the typical length of stay for our students ranges between ten to twelve months.

 What is the school like and is it accredited?

-Gateway's academic program is accredited through the Northwest Accreditation Commission and the State of Utah.
+Gateway's academic program is accredited through AdvancEd and the State of Utah.
 Class sizes are small with 6-8 students per class.
 For more on academics at Gateway, click here.

 How do school credits transfer?

-Gateway is accredited through Northwest Accreditation Commission and thus, can accept all accredited school credits (Including credits earned out of the country).
+Gateway is accredited through AdvancEd and thus, can accept all accredited school credits (Including credits earned out of the country).

 Gateway routinely sends out transcripts all over the nation.
 Utah is on the quarter system so there is a little difference in how Gateway issues credits.
 However, there is a minor adjustment to assimilate semester and or year credits into our system.
 Additionally, Gateway can transfer credits earned at Gateway to work within the framework of a semester system when a youth transitions back home.

 How does the Gateway school work with course work or credits from a wilderness academic program?